 Rather, it is better to build up your knowledge of your new pastime.
 That also means not breaking the bank for binoculars, but still getting good quality equipment that is easy to use.
 Chances are you don’t want to pay too much and want to keep a tight budget in your initial foray into viewing wildlife.
 Best birding binoculars under 500 dollars is perfect for a wildlife watcher.

-Whether it is bird-watching, hunting, or for astronomy purposes, many decent binoculars can be had for under $500.
+Whether it is bird-watching, hunting, or for astronomy purposes, many decent binoculars can be can be found at resonable prices.
 If you are more of an amateur watcher, then these type of equipment should be fine to use.
 However, if you are a serious enthusiast in certain recreational activities, then you are looking for better gear.
-You can still find some good options even at below $500, but it will take a little more research and searching.
+You can still find some good options below the above marked price, but it will take a little more research and searching.